 Over the May half term Dirt Factory collaborated with the Rio Ferdinand Foundation (RFF) and Walkden Town Centre to deliver a free community pop-up indoor biking project.
-The aim was to engage young people in positive physical activities aged between 11-25.
+The aim was to engage young people aged between 11-25 in positive physical activities.

 RFF consulted with all participants, parents, shopping centre staff and members of the community who came to find out more information regarding the project.
 We had an incredibly positive response from all participants and members of the public.
 Here’s what some of them had to say:

 There is a huge need for a bike park that can be utilised for local young people and wider communities who feel that there isn’t anything available within their interests of biking, skateboarding and parkour.
-A bike park offers something a lot different than a skate park or bmx track, bike tracks are very versatile which means you open a wide range of activities and experiences which all ages and abilities can use and benefit from.
+A bike park offers something a lot different than a skate park or bmx track.
+Bike tracks can be extremely versatile which opens up a wide range of activities and experiences for all ages and abilities can use and benefit from.
 A controlled and safe indoor environment like this currently does not exist anywhere in the UK.
 Our team at Dirt Factory Indoor Bike Park are on a mission to change that.

 Dan Makin, Dirt Factory team member said, “We are all about creating positive places where people can learn new skills, hang out with their friends, meet other like-minded people and have fun.
 If we can get people active more often, young people off their devices and consoles and doing something positive, we are very happy.
 We are looking to replicate these experiences by opening a permanent indoor bike park in Greater Manchester.”